muleina/AnomalyCD/README.md

 <img src="./results/rca__easyrca_rca_ts_idx_positive_0.05_white_5_prune_tlag_first.jpg" width="440"/> <img src="./results/rca__easyrca_rca_ts_idx_positive_0.05_white_5_prune_tlag_first_directed.jpg" width="440"/>

-## Appendix  (Causal Discovery on Simulated Binary Anomaly Time Series Data sets)
+## Appendix  (Causal Discovery on Simulated Binary Anomaly Time Series Datasets)

 We simulate different realistic challenges of CD on TS binary anomaly data for the empirical assessment compared with a ground truth graph causal model (GCM) from three nodes: $X_1$, $X_2$, $X_3$.
 We will present the results below using Latent PCMCI, PCMCI augmented with FCI for unseen confounding handling, as it achieves better accuracy for small data sets than its predecessors.
 But, it may become significantly slower than the predecessors for larger data sets.